mtinkerhess/Groovebox/README.md

 ![Screenshot](Images/Screenshot-1.png)

 At the top of the screen are buttons to access the different pages.
 Each page provides a different set of control dials to modify the current sound.
+You can click and drag up and down on a dial to adjust its value.

 - Global: Controls shared by all tracks
 - Synth: Controls for note (pitch), velocity (currently unused), step length, filter